NIHAL3403/Student-registration/README.md

 Technologies Used

 HTML: For structuring the web page.
-CSS3: For styling the application and adding visual effects.
+CSS: For styling the application and adding visual effects.
 JavaScript : For implementing functionality, including form validation, local storage management, and dynamic content rendering.
 File Structure